HeyLetsLearnSomething/Block-Specific-Apps-from-Internet-Access/README.md

   No, it's a new app and completely ad-free, ensuring a seamless user experience.

 ### More Apps from Us
-Explore more apps from ideasToCode [here](https://play.google.com/store/apps/developer?id=ideasToCode).
+Explore more apps from [ideasToCode](https://play.google.com/store/apps/developer?id=ideasToCode).